leewtai/leewtai.github.io/courses/data_mining/homeworks/hw5.md

 Please choose at least the top 60 tokens based on your TF-IDF matrix above.
 This is left intentionally open for you to explore different options.

-Using your TF-IDF matrix, please cluster the letters using k-means clustering and hierarchical clustering using the "ward.D" linkage method.
+Using your TF-IDF matrix, please cluster the letters using k-means clustering and hierarchical clustering one of the linkage methods, e.g. "single", "complete", or "ward.D".

 Please pick one method and try to **explain** the resulting clustering either visually, algorithmically, or using simple statistics.
 You can quote news articles or wikipedia pages to support your findings as well.
+Your resulting cluster should AT LEAST separate out the Gates vs Warrn Buffet letters from each other.

 ### Q3: Final Project